Levier1/Robustness-Testing-of-RAI2/README.md

 <<<<<<< HEAD
 # $Robustness Testing:$ Vulnerability Mining for the RAI2 Auditing Framework

-This repository is dedicated to open-sourcing the experimental code for the vulnerability mining (attack scenarios) of the auditing framework proposed in our NDSS'23 paper, *"RAI2: Responsible Identity Audit Governing the Artificial Intelligence"* in terms of model ownership protection.
+This repository is dedicated to open-sourcing the experimental code for the Dataset Reconstruction Attack Scenarios(DRAS) of the auditing framework proposed in our NDSS'23 paper, *"RAI2: Responsible Identity Audit Governing the Artificial Intelligence"* in terms of model ownership protection.
 If you find our open-source code helpful, please give us a star, thank you!
 The specific workflow will be provided below.